AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_PaloAlto.rst

     Peer address:
            Address -> remote tunnel address
     |image14|
- 3. Click on the peer created  and click OK
+ c.
+Click on the peer created  and click OK
     |image15|
- 4. After everything is created the output looks like below:
+ d.
+After everything is created the output looks like below:
    Router ID is taken from the config file downloaded.(it should be the IP address of the tunnel created )
     |image16|

- 5. Next click on redistribution rules and do the following:
+ e.
+Next click on redistribution rules and do the following:
    Click on export rule -> general -> add -> select bgppeering(sample bgp peer group ) created above.
     |image17|
     Before selecting match create a rule as follows: